Jonathan Schoop Player Props: Tigers vs. Blue Jays

 Jonathan Schoop At The Plate

-- Schoop has a base hit in three of six games played this year (50.0%), but zero multi-hit games.
+- Schoop has a base hit in four of seven games played this year (57.1%), but no multi-hit games.

 - Schoop has not driven in a run this season.